In Conversation with: Alpha Centauri

 Who are the rocks in your life?

 My family and my closest friends.
 I keep a small circle.
 They keep me grounded.

-Of all your songs which one is your favourite and why?
+Of all your songs what is your favourite and why?

 This is the hardest question.
 Every time I write and record a new song it becomes my favourite, but gun to my head?
 I would say Find The Answers.
 It’s like an origin soundtrack.
 It’s what I wrote the very same night I decided on my name and what it meant to me and what was going on and how I felt like I needed music to be my outlet.
 I wrote this song and put a little bit of my soul in it and it felt good and I thought “yeah, I can do this.
 I don’t have the answers but they're inside me.
 I’ll keep making music till I find them”.